-College of St. Joseph's women's basketball team improved to 7-8 after a 77-64 win over Vermont Technical College on Wednesday night.
-Daija Black had an all around stellar night, recording 20 points, nine steals, seven assists and five rebounds.
+College of St. Joseph's women's basketball team improved to 7-8 on the season after a 77-64 win over Vermont Technical College (VTC) on Wednesday, Jan.
+24. Daija Black had an all around stellar night, as she recorded 20 points, nine steals, seven assists and five rebounds.

-Kiana Royer got on the board first with a made three point jump shot, putting VTC ahead 3-0 seconds into the game.
-Aliesha Thomas was the next to score, and she netted her first three pointer of the game off one of Black's first assist of the night.
+Kiana Royer got on the board first with a made three-point jump shot, putting VTC ahead 3-0 seconds into the game.
+CSJ's Aliesha Thomas was the next to score, netting her first 3-pointer of the game off of Black's first assist of the night.

-Olivia Reynolds drove through the paint for a layup to give the Knights a two point advantage on their next possession.
-After a missed shot from long range, Thomas grabbed an offensive rebound and reset the play.
+VTC's Olivia Reynolds drove through the paint for a layup to give the Knights a two point advantage on their next possession.
+After a missed shot from long range on the other end of the floor, Thomas grabbed an offensive rebound and reset the play.
 Thomas fed Black on the wing, who tossed a pass into the post to Jayla Latham for a basket after a strong post move.

-Black earned her third assist on the Saints' third possession of the contest when she fed NaKeeya Goodman-Boddie a quick pass for an open three point shot, which gave the Fighting Saints their first lead of the night, 8-5.
+Black earned her third assist on the Saints' third possession of the contest when she fed NaKeeya Goodman-Boddie a quick pass for an open 3-pointer, which gave the Fighting Saints their first lead of the night, 8-5.

 Rodriguez then swished a three from the corner for the Saints off Akins' second assist of the night, giving the Lady Saints some room to breathe with a six point lead.
 Two scoreless minutes passed before Brooks converted a strong post move after receiving a pass from Thomas.
 Thomas then notched her second three of the night a minute later, giving the Saints an 11-point lead with five minutes to play before halftime.

-Rilling swished a three pointer 13 seconds later to bring the score to 31-23 and bring a spark to her team.
+Rilling swished a three pointer for VTC 13 seconds later to bring the score to 31-23.
 After a CSJ missed jump shot, Xzavia Berry was fouled and sent to the charity stripe.
-She connected 1-2.
-The Lady Saints committed a turnover on their next possession and Rilling netted a layup as a results, bringing the game to 31-26.
+She connected 1-2 foul shots for the Knights.
+The Lady Saints committed a turnover on their next possession and Rilling scored a layup as a result, bringing the game to 31-26.

 Black halted the VTC run with a layup off of an offensive rebound.
 She then scored a jump shot after fighting to win the ball back under VTC's basket, giving the Saints a 35-26 lead.
 Two VTC jump shots and another layup by Black left the score at 37-30 when the whistle blew for halftime.